guniv/CoolerControl-Docker/tutorial.md

 ## Prerequisites

 There is some setup required to get the full functionality of CoolerControl on Unraid.
-Community Applications needs to be installed on the server for CoolerControl and this setup.

 ### Enabling hard drive temperature reporting